AlexMRod/ViewedProductMultipeTimes/readme.md

 ## Prerequisites

-1. **Create an account on Napkin.io**:
+1. **A Klaviyo Account with Flow Custom Actions**:
+See [Add a custom action to a flow](https://developers.klaviyo.com/en/docs/add_a_custom_action_to_a_flow) for elegiblity and documentation.
-   This solution requires a middleware like Napkin.io to receive data from Klaviyo and process it.
+2. **If not elegible for Custom Actions, open a free account on [Napikin.io](https://napkin.io)**: An Alternative solution requires a middleware like Napkin.io to receive data from Klaviyo and process it.

-2. **Environment Variables**:
-   Set up your Klaviyo Private API key and the Viewed Product metric ID as environment variables in Napkin.io.
-For more details, see [Python Environment Variables](https://docs.napkin.io/python/environment-variables).
+3. **Set up your Klaviyo Private API key and the Viewed Product metric ID as environment variables**.
+For more details, see [Custom Actions - Environmentable Variables](https://developers.klaviyo.com/en/docs/add_a_custom_action_to_a_flow#environment-variables) or [Python Environment Variables - Napkin.io](https://docs.napkin.io/python/environment-variables).

+## NOTE

+Use **MultipleProductViews_CustomAction.py** if using Custom Actions and **Multiple Product Views_webhook.py** from implementation through Napkin.io

 ## How It Works